asyncapi/modelina/docs/Internal language.md

 3. Constrain the data models to the output language.
 See [The constrained data model](#the-constrained-data-model) for more information.

 ## The raw data model
-The raw data model is what (now and in the future) Protobuf, XSD, JSON Type Definition, Graphql types, are gonna be converted into.
+The raw data model is what (now and in the future) Protobuf, JSON Schema, JSON Type Definition, Graphql types, are gonna be converted into.

 These are the following raw data models that we are gonna support:
 - **ArrayModel** is an unordered collection of a specific **DataModel**.